seal-io/docs/docs/application/environment.md

 Before v0.4.0, the isolation between different environments is not guaranteed, which means we will run into the below problems.

 - A production-purpose [Connector](/operation/connector) can be referenced by an environment intended for testing.
-- A common developer can deploy a service into production-purpose environment.
+- A common developer can deploy a resource into production-purpose environment.

 Starting with v0.4.0, each environment declares its purpose by its **type**, thus preventing that [User](/users/user) without the ability to operate (write) on that `Environment Type` from operating the environment.
 It is worth noting that [Connector](/operation/connector) also needs to declare what `Environment Type` it applies to.